bollu/bollu.github.io/README.md

 We are then given the input expression `(a0 ^ a1 ^ a2 ^ a3)`.
 We wish
 to find an equivalent expression in terms of the above language `L`.

+We think of `E` as some set of logic gates we are allowed to use, and we are trying to express the operation `(a0 ^ a1 ^ a2 ^ a3)` in terms of these gates.

-Naturally, the first idea that I thought was that of employing a grobner basis, since they essentially embody rewrite rules modulo polynomial equalities, which is precisely our setting here.
+The first idea that I thought was that of employing a grobner basis, since they essentially embody rewrite rules modulo polynomial equalities, which is precisely our setting here.

+In this blog post, I'm going to describe what a grobner basis is and why it's natural to reach for them to solve this problem, the code, and the eventual solution.

 ##### What the hell is Grobner Basis?